 - Temperature – The cannabis plant requires a temperature that ranges between 18°C to 26°C during the flowering stage.
 If the temperature goes below this, it may have adverse effects on the plant and it may even die due to the freezing temperatures.
 Temperature below 17°C slows down the plant’s growth and may destroy the play forever.
 If the temperature level goes beyond 28°C, it can cause problems like burnt leaves, heavy evaporation of water, excess dryness, and stunted growth.

-- Humidity – Maintaining the relative humidity in the growing environment is the key to better growth of the cannabis plant.
+- Humidity – Maintaining the relative humidity in the growing environment is the key to the better growth of the cannabis plant.
 The relative humidity is the percentage of humidity present in the air.
 To enhance the growth possibilities of the plant, you should keep the humidity levels between 40%-50%.
 If the humidity levels are high, it may cause problems like fungi and mold.

 - Nutrients – The main nutrient that is essentially required for the cannabis plant to develop are Potassium, Phosphorus, and Nitrogen.
 The concentrations of phosphorus and potassium have to be increased when the plants start blooming.
 During this time, the concentration of nitrogen should be lowered.
 The other nutrients that are necessary for the plant are calcium, magnesium, and sulphur.
 Micronutrients like zinc, silicon, copper, cobalt, chlorine, boron, manganese, and iron are also required.